- Why Can’t I Sleep Through The Night?

 Sleeping for 7 hours every night doesn’t necessarily follow that you will have a better body condition and functioning.

 What you should do is look deeper into how your body exactly feels throughout the day.
-If you feel good and energetic most day, then it means you are giving your body the amount of rest it requires to function fully.
+If you feel the good and energetic most day, then it means you are giving your body the amount of rest it requires to function fully.

 Signs of Lack of Sleep